 Here’s a good example.
 Take a look at these two trees, which are very similar.

-Each has a decent trunk with good character.
+Each of the trees above has a decent trunk with good character.
 Each has a limited number of branches from which to make a design.
 Yet each can be made into a nice bonsai.
 Our job as the artist is to “find the bonsai in the material,” as it were.
 As long as you have a trunk with good characteristics, I believe there’s a bonsai to be had.